Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Each additional batch yields a wool color that is slightly lighter than the last.

-A Oaxaca Rug With Natural Colors
+Rugs With Natural Colors

-Example of Natural Wool Color Rug
+Examples of Rugs With Natural Wool Color

-We loved seeing all the different colors presented in each of the different carpets in the showroom, but seeing this particular carpet, without any colorants, really stood out as unique.
+We loved seeing all the different colors in each of the different carpets in the showroom, but seeing this particular carpet, without any colorants, really stood out as unique.

-6. Weaving The Oaxacan Rugs
+6. Weaving the Oaxacan Rugs

 And finally, with all the yarn spun and dyed, the wool was ready to be woven into a proper, traditional Zapotec rug.

-Modern Design With Traditional Techinique
+Modern Design With Traditional Technique

 Example Modern Style Zapotec Rugs